spring-io/dataflow.spring.io/content/documentation/pages/4-batch-developer-guides/2-batch/1-simple-task.md

 ## Deployment

-Deploy to local, Cloud Foundry and Kubernetes
+In this section we will deploy the task application to the local machine, Cloud Foundry and Kubernetes

 ### Local